COLUMBUS, Ohio (WDTN) – Depending on who you ask, the Ohio Clean Air Act was supposed to be resolved by now.

 So the House decided not to vote on whether they concur or not, and wait to hold that concurrence vote on August 1st in two weeks.

 It is unknown if the absent lawmakers are still “yes” votes after all the Senate changes.

-The Speaker of the House says, it is possible they could come back before August 1st but that is something he would have to poll the members of the chamber on.Grab the FREE WDTN News App for iPhone or Android.
+The Speaker of the House says, it is possible they could come back before August 1st but that is something he would have to poll the members of the chamber on.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.